Trump hopes 'something good' comes from Olympics despite North Korean warning

 “It’s a very tricky situation,” Trump told reporters.
 “We’re going to find out how it goes.
 We think the Olympics will go very nicely and after that, who knows.”

 He said he was not trying to send a message to North Korea by meeting the defectors.
-“They were here and I said let’s tell your story.”
+“They were here and I said ‘let’s tell your story’.”

 Asked if there was more Washington could do to resolve the problem, Trump said his administration was doing a lot but its options were limited given concessions by previous presidents.

 “We ran out of road,” he said.
 “We have no road left.
-So we’ll see what happens but in the meantime, we’ll get through the Olympics and maybe something good can come out of the Olympics.
+So we’ll see what happens, but in the meantime, we’ll get through the Olympics and maybe something good can come out of the Olympics.
 Who knows?”

 The North-South talks, the first in two years, came after Washington and Seoul agreed to push back a routine military drill until after the Olympics and Paralympics.
 The Games begin next week and run until March 18.